 We may use "feel-good" experiences to medicate our pain, ...or retreat to escape it, ...or we may begin to lash out at or dominate others to keep them from hurting us.
 Whichever of these strategies we use does not deal with the real problems in a healthy, honest fashion, and actually causes more pain.
-We have to spend ourselves, or risk ourselves, for the "feel-good's".
-When the effect has worn off, not only are the original issues we were trying to escape still there, but we have compounded the pain with the costs of getting our escape (whether that means: simply time, money and energy spent on something unrelated to our problems, ...or other negative consequences such as a hangover, or guilt, pregnancy, or even STD's).
+We have to spend ourselves, or risk ourselves, for the "feel-good's", and, when the effect has worn off, we find that not only are the original issues we were trying to escape still there, but we have compounded the pain with the costs of getting our escape (whether that means: simply time, money and energy spent on something unrelated to our problems, ...or other negative consequences such as a hangover, or guilt, pregnancy, or even STD's).
 Retreating doesn't work, either.
 And angry, abusive behavior toward others also has its price tag of guilt feelings, and damaged relationships.
 The more often we rely on such strategies to deal with pain, the more we get entrenched into a pattern of bondage, and the easier it is for the enemy to send us down that road.

-Underneath all this is the fact that God has plans for us.
-He designed us for something significant, and the enemy tries to hog-tie us with emotional pain and ineffective strategies, so we do not discover who we are and what God has created us for.
+Underneath all of this is the fact that God has plans for us.
+He designed us for something significant, and the enemy tries to hog-tie us with emotional pain and ineffective strategies so that we do not discover who we are and what God has created us for.
 On the cosmic level, God also has a plan.
-He spent thousands of years preparing for the right moment to invade our planet as a baby (Gal.
-4:4-6), to bring the light of His glory to dwell among us as a human being (Jn.
-1:14).
+He spent several thousand years preparing for the right moment to invade our planet as a baby, to bring the light of His glory to dwell among us as a human being.
 He said He came to bring good news to the afflicted, recovery of sight to the blind, to proclaim release to captives, and to set free those who have been broken to pieces (Lk.
 4:18).
 His lowly birth was the beginning of an assault on the kingdom of darkness, an assault of love and goodness, which will spread with those who truly walk in the light.
-In Jesus, we can escape the bondage of the darkness.
-He rescued us from the legal authority of the darkness.
-By faith in Him, we are already transferred into His Kingdom (Col. 1:13).
-To find experiential freedom, we must choose to put off the deeds of darkness, including the old messages we believed (II Cor.
-10:5) and the former strategies we learned, and put on the ways of our Heavenly King (Rom.
-13:12-14).
+In Him, we can escape the bondage of the darkness, but we must choose to put off the deeds of darknesses, including the old strategies we learned, and put on the ways of our Heavenly King.